openstack-archive/sahara-image-elements/elements/README.rst

 Steps how to create cloud image with Apache Hadoop installed using diskimage-builder project:

 1. Clone the repository "https://github.com/stackforge/diskimage-builder" locally.
+Note: Make sure you have commit 43b96d91 in your clone, it provides a mapping for default-jre.

 .. sourcecode:: bash